rktjmp/hotpot.nvim/README.md

 > Before saving any changes to your `.hotpot.fnl` file, you might want to run
 > `:trust`, to save yourself being prompted later.

-After creating the `.hotpot.fnl` file, open any `.fnl` file and save it to trigger a build, or use the `sync` [command](#commands).
+After creating your `.hotpot.fnl` file, open any `.fnl` file and save it to trigger a build, or use the `sync` [command](#commands).

-See [configuration](#configuration) for details on customising Hotpot's behaviour, ignoring files or configuring the Fennel compiler.
+See [configuration](#configuration) for details on customising Hotpot's behaviour, ignoring files `.fnl` or `.lua` files or configuring the Fennel compiler.

 # Commands